PGomes92/pyhrv/docs/index.rst

 Installation
 ------------

-This package can be installed usingthe `pip` tool:
+This package can be installed using the `pip` tool:

 .. code:: bash